Seasonal Mood and Hormonal Changes

 Do your menstrual cycle and the seasons affect your mood?

-therapy and light box therapy to medications such as antidepressants, anxiety medicine, birth control pills, or other hormone treatments.
+There are several options for treating PMDD, from cognitive behavioral therapy and light box therapy to medications such as antidepressants, anxiety medicine, birth control pills, or other hormone treatments.

 Cognitive Behavioral Therapy

 Cognitive behavioral therapy can help you develop skills to manage depression and mood changes linked to your menstrual cycle, says Catherine Monk, Herbert Irving Assistant Professor of Clinical Psychology in the departments of psychiatry and obstetrics at Columbia University College of Physicians and Surgeons.